-*And William V. Power Chair in Biology (1991-2011), And Affiliate, Division of Cell and Developmental Biology
+*And William V. Power Chair in Biology (1991-2011), And Affiliate, Division of Cell Biology, Development & Physiology

 Transmembrane and intracellular signal transduction mechanisms are the focus of our group, especially understanding how extracellular stimuli control cell growth and division, cell morphology, and gene expression at the biochemical level.

 Although I retired from active faculty service (as of 1 July 2020), I continued to teach full-time (one last time) in academic year 2020-21.
 However, research operations in my laboratory closed down, permanently, on 30 June 2021.
 During the past several years, most of our research efforts were focused on the following projects.
 See also citations to published work below.